google-marketing-solutions/argon/README.md

 # Argon

+**DEPRECATED**: Offline Reports to BigQuery export is now integrated into product.
+You can read more about this in the documentation for [CM360](https://support.google.com/campaignmanager/answer/2823849) and [DV360](https://support.google.com/displayvideo/answer/6375151).

+---

 **Please note: this is not an officially supported Google product.**

 This middleware automates the import of both Campaign Manager 360 (CM360) and